-In designing a multimedia information system, first of all, the entities and the relationships between them must be represented using an appropriate model unambiguously.
+In designing a multimedia information system, first of all, the entities must be unambiguously represented using an appropriate model.
 It is also important to capture the semantics as accurately and completely as possible.
 The requirements must then be analyzed in order to detect possible inconsistencies.
-Therefore, a design tool should utilize the specification of the application, and subsequently conduct an analysis.
+Therefore, a design tool should utilize the specification of the application, and subsequently, conduct an analysis.
 The designer should be informed of any potential problems.
 In addition, a design tool must also consider the operational requirements.
 The tool must analyze the various operational scenarios and determine whether there could be potential inconsistencies.
 In order to successfully design such a tool, we believe that a powerful modeling and reasoning methodology is needed.
-This paper describes how the OMT (object modeling technique) methodology developed by Rumbaugh et al [RUMB91] could be utilized for this purpose.
+This paper describes how the OMT methodology developed in [2] could be utilized for this purpose.

-We chose Rumbaugh et al's OMT Methodology because it was developed specifically for modeling and reasoning about complex applications for information systems.
+We chose the OMT methodology because it was developed specifically for modeling and reasoning about complex applications for information systems.
 OMT is becoming one of the more popular methodologies for designing various database applications.
 It is a software engineering methodology and encompasses three viewpoints: the object model, the dynamic model, and the functional model.
-As stated in [RUMB91], the object model describes the static structure of the objects in an application and their relationships.
+As stated in [2], the object model describes the static structure of the objects in an application and their relationships.
 The dynamic model describes the aspects of the application that change over time.
 It is used to specify and implement the control aspects.
 The functional model describes the data value transformation within an application.
 OMT consists of an analysis phase during which the application requirements are analyzed, a system design phase during which the database and the system processes are generated, and an object design phase during which the algorithms and the interfaces are generated.
-Note that it is not always necessary to construct all three models for a particular application.
-For example, if only the database is to be designed, then the object model would suffice.
-Furthermore, OMT separates the object, dynamic, and functional models.
-One could develop an approach where two or more of the models could be combined

-This paper focusses mainly on applying the analysis phase of OMT for multimedia applications.
-In particular, the application of the object model, the dynamic model, and the functional model of OMT are discussed.
+This paper focuses mainly on applying the analysis phase of OMT for multimedia applications.
+In particular, the application of the object model, the dynamic model, and the functional model are discussed.
 It also briefly discusses some of the essential points of the other phases of OMT.
 The organization of this paper is as follows.
 A brief overview of multimedia application requirements is given in section 2.
 Section 3 describes the application of the object model, dynamic model, and the functional model of OMT.
 Further considerations are discussed in section 4.
 The paper concludes in section 5 with a discussion of future work.
 It is assumed that the reader is familiar with the essential points in object-oriented data models.
-For a discussion we refer to [RUMB91].
-Some information on multimedia information systems and applications is given in [WOEL86].
-A more detailed version of this position paper is given in [NWOS94].
+For a detailed understanding, we refer the reader to [2].
+Some information on multimedia information systems and applications is given in [1].
+A discussion of applying OMT for secure database applications which influenced some of the ideas presented in this paper is given in [3].